 Community nursing services – general information

-We fund community nursing (CN) services for eligible Veteran Card holders to meet their assessed clinical needs.
+DVA funds community nursing services for eligible DVA Veteran Card holders to meet their assessed clinical needs.

-- assessing their needs and developing a care plan
+• assessing client needs and developing a care plan

-We do this to help clients maintain independence and get the care they need to remain at home.
+This care is to help clients maintain independence and receive the care they need to remain at home.

-If the client has a Veteran White Card we will pay for CN services if the care they need is due to an accepted service-related injury or condition.
+If a client has a Veteran White Card, DVA will fund CN services if the care they need is due to an accepted service-related injury or condition.

-If a client has a Veteran White Card contact us to determine if the client can receive CN services before providing care to the client.
+If a client has a Veteran White Card, contact DVA to determine if the client can receive DVA funded CN services before providing care to the client.

 Which clients need a referral

-A client needs a referral if they are either:
+All clients need a written referral if they are either:

-Upon receiving a referral from an eligible referrer a CN provider must:
+Upon receiving a written referral from an authorised referrer, a CN provider must:

-- provide services to meet their clinical needs
+• provide services to meet their clinical and personal care needs that are within the scope of the CN Program.

 Who can refer clients

-To provide CN services to a client the referral must come from an authorised referral source, this includes:
+To provide community nursing services to a client, a written referral must come from an authorised referral source, which can be a:

 Coordinated Veterans’ Care (CVC) Program